 Step 2: Lifestyle Freedom

-When your passive income covers your current lifestyle.
-Essentially you won’t have to change a thing about your day to day living at this level with income strictly from your investments.
+When your passive income covers your current lifestyle, you won’t have to change a thing about your day-to-day living at this level with payment strictly from your investments.

 Step 3: Legacy Freedom

 Finally, there’s legacy freedom.
-This is enough passive income to allow you to live the lifestyle you want, to do what you want.
+This is enough passive income to allow you to live your lifestyle and do what you want.
 Or, money from passive income sources that is enough to cover your lifestyle expenses plus some extras.
-You have ample money to pass down to your children or dependents and create a full “legacy” for yourself.
+You have ample funds to pass down to your children or dependents and create a complete “legacy” for yourself.

 What Does Life Look Like When You’re Financially Free?

 You can do what makes you happy without worrying about the cost.
 You can use money in a way that helps you achieve your goals and values.
-This means that you will be able to overcome financial challenges without worry if life changes.
+This means that you can overcome financial challenges without worrying if life changes.

-The goal of FI is to have enough money saved up that you can retire as soon as you reach your desired number.
-But financial freedom means you’re able to do what you want without worrying about money.
-Once you reach financial independence, you can treat yourself more often and give yourself little life upgrades that you might not have been able to if you had retired then.
+The goal of FI is to have enough money saved to retire as soon as you reach your desired number.
+But financial freedom means you can do what you want without worrying about money.
+Once you get financial independence, you can treat yourself more often and give yourself little life upgrades that you might not have been able to if you had retired then.

-To get an idea of what kind of budget you need to feel financially free, look at your discretionary expenses separately from your required expenses.
+To understand what kind of budget you need to feel financially free, consider your discretionary expenses separately from your required expenses.
 Then double your discretionary money.

 You will need to take your discretionary budget plus your required expenses and multiply it by 25 to be financially independent.
 Having a financial goal in mind is your first step.

-Even if I were to win the lottery, I might not feel completely financially free.
-If I had more money, I would have more room in my budget, but I don’t know if I would feel any more free.
+Even if I were to win the lottery, I might not feel entirely financially free.
+If I had more money, I would have more room in my budget, but I don’t know if I would feel freer.
 This is where financial freedom is difficult to describe.
 How comfortable you feel will depend entirely on you as an individual.

 In conclusion, financial freedom is about lifestyle and mindset.
 If you’re not thinking about “how much” money you have first, you’re financially free.